-• Automatic transmission:

-1. Set the parking brake and ensure the gearshift is securely latched in P (Park).

-2. Block the wheels to prevent the vehicle from moving unexpectedly.
+- Automatic transmission: - 1.
+Set the parking brake and ensure the gearshift is securely latched in P (Park). - 2.
+Block the wheels to prevent the vehicle from moving unexpectedly.

-Do not start your engine with the air cleaner removed and do not remove it while the engine is running.
+NOTE:Do not start your engine with the air cleaner removed and do not remove it while the engine is running.

-• Manual transmission:

-1. Set the parking brake, depress the clutch and place the gearshift in N (Neutral).

-2. Block the wheels to prevent the vehicle from moving unexpectedly.
+- Manual transmission: - 1.
+Set the parking brake, depress the clutch and place the gearshift in neutral. - 2.
+Block the wheels to prevent the vehicle from moving unexpectedly.

-Do not start your engine with the air cleaner removed and do not remove it while the engine is running.
+NOTE:Do not start your engine with the air cleaner removed and do not remove it while the engine is running.